JanHerca/urantiapedia/output/wikijs/en/article/John_C_Hyde/The_Hidden_Messages_in_The_Urantia_Book___Art.md

 I rather suspect that many of the persons Jesus dealt with in his day were like Arley.
 I read a lot of Arley in the character of Anaxand, the young man in the shipyard working on the steering paddle alongside Jesus.
 Here we see Jesus making some kind of series of comments that causes Anaxand to ridicule Jesus, but to do so with a hint of sincerity.

-Jesus knew that Anaxand’s comment of, “if the gods are so good then how come. . . ” ([UB 130:2.4](/en/The_Urantia_Book/130#p2_4)) could not be answered directly.
+Jesus knew that Anaxand’s comment of, “if the gods are so good then how come. . . ” (<a id="a74_85"></a>[UB 130:2.4](/en/The_Urantia_Book/130#p2_4)) could not be answered directly.
 A discussion of free will, the real answer to the man’s verbalized question, would have been wholly inappropriate.
 Jesus correctly saw the man’s comment as a challenge to the assertions that Jesus had been making over the course of the morning—Jesus’ assertions that God is good and that God cares for us.
 Jesus also correctly ascertained that such a challenge could only be addressed by a counterchallenge, one that would “one-up” the original challenge issued by the young man, Anaxand.

 I’m picturing a bunch of bikers sitting around, one of whom is bragging about his friend.
 Another biker gets tired of listening to him, and calls his bluff.
 Now the bragger has to defend himself, or be made a fool.
 Imagine if biker #1 manages not only to defend his friend’s honor, but at the same time to call his challenger a coward, and to do so in such a way that biker #2 actually agrees!
 This, I believe is what happened that afternoon in the shipyard as Jesus challenged Anaxand to accept his (Anaxand’s) superior vision of justice, and act upon it to save the poor foreman who was drowning in spiritual darkness.
 Jesus even implied that if Anaxand didn’t, he would be a spiritual coward!

-If you read the passage on [UB 130:2.4](/en/The_Urantia_Book/130#p2_4) you will notice that Jesus “puts down” Anaxand at least three times—twice at the beginning of his brief discourse, and then again at the end, where he challenges him with the following statement:
+If you read the passage on <a id="a78_27"></a>[UB 130:2.4](/en/The_Urantia_Book/130#p2_4) you will notice that Jesus “puts down” Anaxand at least three times—twice at the beginning of his brief discourse, and then again at the end, where he challenges him with the following statement:

-> “Surely you are not the coward who could stand by on the seashore and watch a fellow man who could not swim perish?” ([UB 130:2.4](/en/The_Urantia_Book/130#p2_4))
+> “Surely you are not the coward who could stand by on the seashore and watch a fellow man who could not swim perish?” (<a id="a80_120"></a>[UB 130:2.4](/en/The_Urantia_Book/130#p2_4))

 These are mighty strong words to use when dealing with an aggressive young man, one who hangs out in shipyards.
 But under the circumstances, they were exactly what needed to be said.